AffanIndo/AffanIndo.github.io/_posts/2019-01-01-nethack-roles.md

 * You can reach Expert in bow, but veteran players recommend to level it until Skilled only.
 * Samurai strategy is simple.
 Just Hulk Smash your way until you ascend :)
 * Find a long sword and turn it into Excalibur.
 Twoweapon it with your katana.
 Alternatively, try Snickersnee.

+### Wizard
+* You got teleport at will (if the character has teleportitis) at level 8, warning at level 15, and teleport control at level 17.
+* Drop your starting quarterstaff immediately because dagger is better, grab the first you can find, and collect tons of them to throw.
+* Reach Expert in dagger.
+Because, your first sacrifice is a guaranteed artifact dagger (Magicbane).
+* Until you have better spells (like Magic Missile) and Pw, early game you're a warrior with a dagger.
+* Read any non-cursed spellbooks you find, you get warning if it's too difficult.
+* If you find a coaligned altar, camp it until you get Magicbane.
+* Go down to the Oracle level and breaking statues there in search of spellbooks.